Automated Fact-Checking for Assisting Human Fact-Checkers: What Technology Currently Offers

 \subsection{Detecting Previously Fact-Checked Claims}

-Interestingly, despite the importance of detecting whether a claim has been fact-checked in the past, this problem has only recently been explored by the research community.
-Most notably, we can point to the work of \citeauthor{shaar:knownlie_2020}~(\citeyear{shaar:knownlie_2020}), who formulated the task, proposed learning-to-rank algorithms, and released two specialized datasets: one on tweets, which are to be fact-checked against the claims in Snopes, and another on claims in political debates, which are to be fact-checked against the claims in PolitiFact.
-The social media version of the task was then featured at the CheckThat!
-Lab at CLEF-2020 and 2021 \cite{ECIR2020:CLEF,ECIR2021:CLEF}.
-It was also explored by \citeauthor{vo-lee-2020-facts}~(\citeyear{vo-lee-2020-facts}) from a multi-modal perspective, where social media claims about images were matched against a previously fact-checked claims in the ''fauxtography'' section of Snopes.
+Interestingly, despite the importance of detecting whether a claim has been fact-checked before, it has been explored only recently. \citeauthor{shaar:knownlie_2020}~\shortcite{shaar:knownlie_2020} formulated the task, and released two specialized datasets: (a)~on tweets, which are to be compared to claims in \emph{Snopes}, and (b)~on political debates, to be matched to claims in \emph{PolitiFact}.
+They further proposed a learning-to-rank approach based on a combination of BERT and traditional BM25, matching the input to the entire fact-checking article.
+Follow-up work explored the role of context for (b), including using neighboring sentences, co-reference resolution, and reasoning over the target text with Transformer-XH \cite{previously:factchecked:context}.
+The task was also featured in the \emph{CLEF CheckThat!
+Lab} \cite{ECIR2020:CLEF,ECIR2021:CLEF}. \citeauthor{vo-lee-2020-facts}~\shortcite{vo-lee-2020-facts} explored a multi-modal setup, where tweets with claims about images were matched against the \emph{Fauxtography} section of \emph{Snopes}. \emph{Full Fact} is currently trialling a similar tool internally.